Sergio Osmeña: Rivalry with Quezon

-Vice-presidency
+Vice-presidency (1935–1944)

-In 1924, Quezon and Osmeña reconciled and joined forces in the Partido Nacionalista Consolidado against the threat of an emerging opposition from the Democrata Party.
-The reunited Nacionalista Party dominated the political scene until the second break-up when the members polarized into Pros and Antis in 1934.
-Quezon and Osmeña again reconciled for the 1935 presidential election.
-In 1935 Quezon and Osmeña won the Philippine's first national presidential election under the banner of the Nacionalista Party.
-Quezon obtained nearly 68% of the vote against his two main rivals, Emilio Aguinaldo and Bishop Gregorio Aglipay.

-They were inaugurated on November 15, 1935.
+Osmena was inaugurated vice-president, along with Quezon as president, on November 15, 1935.
 Quezon had originally been barred by the Philippine constitution from seeking re-election.
 However, in 1940, constitutional amendments were ratified allowing him to seek re-election for a fresh term ending in 1943.
 In the 1941 presidential elections, Quezon was re-elected over former Senator Juan Sumulong with nearly 82% of the vote.
 Re-elected in 1941, Osmeña remained vice president during the Japanese occupation when the government was in exile.
 As vice-president, Osmeña concurrently served as secretary of public instruction from 1935 to 1940, and again from 1941 to 1944.

 The outbreak of World War II and the Japanese invasion resulted in periodic and drastic changes to the government structure.
 Executive Order 390, December 22, 1941, abolished the Department of the Interior and established a new line of succession.
 Executive Order 396, December 24, 1941, further reorganized and grouped the cabinet, with the functions of secretary of justice assigned to the chief justice of the Supreme Court.